 While manufacturers can offer guidance for filter changing, you might want to purchase a drinking water test kit that you can use on a monthly basis to check that your filters are still working efficiently.
 You can buy these kits online at a relatively low cost.

 The simplest way to ensure your under-sink water filter lasts longer and works efficiently is to clean the system and replace the filters as advised.

 You’ll find more specific information about cleaning and sanitation in your filter’s user manual, but generally, you’ll need to take the system apart and sanitize the components separately.

 The housing for all filter units can be washed in warm, soapy water to remove any build-up of sediment.
 Note that you won’t need to wash or clean the filters themselves as you’ll simply replace them when they’re no longer doing a good job.

-When it’s time to change your filters, most under sink water filtration systems will have a simple set-up that allows you to click or twist the filters out of place.
+When it’s time to change your filters, most under counter water filtration systems will have a simple set-up that allows you to click or twist the filters out of place.
 New filters can be twisted or clicked back in, and once the system has been flushed with water for a minute or two, they’ll be ready to go.

 Some filtration systems come with filter wrenches for screwing and unscrewing the filters in place.
 Make sure you use these wrenches, particularly when tightening your filters, to ensure the system works correctly and there are no leaks.

 As with all types of water filtration products, there are a number of advantages to an under-sink filter, including: